taxjar/vat_check/README.md

 }
 ```

-Response if the service is available, the VAT ID is formatted correctly, but the VAT ID is not registered to a business
+Response if the service is available, the VAT ID is formatted correctly, but the VAT ID is not registered to a business:
 ```
 TaxJarVat.validate('GB999999999')
 {